 - Old Mill in Perth – Perth.
 Historical windmill, built in 1835.

 - Old Perth Boys School – Perth.
-Example of colonial architecture, constructed in Neo-Gothic style in 1852.
+An example of colonial architecture, constructed in Neo-Gothic style in 1852.

 - Perth Town Hall – Perth.
 Magnificent building in Victorian Free Gothic style, built in 1867 – 1870.
 Much of it was built by convicts.

-- Round House – Fremantle.
+- Round House in Fremantle – Fremantle.
 Oldest existing building in western Australia, constructed in 1830 – 1831.
 Built as a prison.

 - Swan Bells – Perth.
 Unusual monument – 82.5 m tall tower of unusual architecture, with 18 bells.

-- Tranby House – suburb of Perth.
+- Tranby House (Peninsula Farm) – suburb of Perth.
 Farmers cottage, one of oldest buildings in the Western Australia.
 Constructed in 1839.
 Preserved authentic interiors and furniture.

 This giant Australian state is spectacular and very rich with diverse, unusual landmarks.
 Highlights of Western Australia are:

 - Biodiversity.
 Most of Western Australia is dry land, but far lands across this desert in the western part of continent serve as refuges of unique fauna and flora.

 - Geology and cliff formations.
 History of this land is counted in billions of years.
-Billions of years… Cliff formations in Western Australia often have no analogues.
+Billions of years… Cliff formations in Western Australia often have no analogs.
 Some of the most amazing ones are Bungle Bungle Range and Wave Rock.